-Physician A maintains a current active dispensing license and dispenses a drug to Patient Jones in the examination room.
+Physician A maintains a current active dispensing license and dispenses a drug to Patient Jones in the examination room of a location that maintains a current active facility permit for dispensing drugs.
 Does the drug have to be labeled with the patient’s name and address?

 Yes.
-A drug dispensed by a physician under a dispensing license should leave the physician’s office with a label containing the following minimal information:
+A drug dispensed by a physician under a dispensing license must leave the physician’s office with a label containing the following minimal information:

 - The name and address of the practitioner and the name of the patient;